Paradise Won't be Sold to Foreigners: San Blas Land Prohibitions

 Check out our latest post: "Islands for Sale in San Blas"

-All the islands in Guna Yala are owned by the Guna, some islands are owned by various families.
-Property borders are often marked with signs on the numerous coconut trees that grow freely.
+All islands in the region are owned by the Guna people, with many individually managed by extended families.
+Property boundaries are often marked with painted signs on the abundant coconut trees—a natural and traditional method of demarcation.

-There are very few hotels in San Blas and all of them are owned by Guna indians, they are often located in the crowded islands close to shore, not in the outer cays such as Coco Bandero and Dutch Cays where we normally sail.
+There are very few hotels in San Blas, and all are Guna-owned.
+These are typically located on the more populated islands close to the mainland.
+In contrast, the outer cays—like Coco Bandero and the Dutch Cays, where we usually sail—remain beautifully undeveloped, offering a more exclusive and authentic experience.